-Dr. Clipper is an ASU/AONE Health Care Innovation alumni.
-In 2015, she was recognized as Distinguished Alumni in Health Care Leadership at Texas Tech University Health Sciences Center and as Distinguished Alumni at Winona State University.
+Dr. Clipper has served as a Chief Nurse Executive for more than 18 years, including her tenure at Medical Center of the Rockies, Loveland, Colorado, St. David’s Medical Center, Austin, Texas and RUSH-Oak Park Hospital in Oak Park, Illinois.
+She also has worked as an internal consultant, redesigning clinical processes, increasing revenue opportunities and improving performance at Rush University Medical Center.
 In 2013, she was awarded the American Organization of Nurse Executives Nurse Mentor award.
-In 2016-17 she served as the President of the Central Texas Organization of Nurse Executives and in 2016 was appointed to a three-year term on the Patient Centered Outcomes Research Institute expert panel on Improving Health Systems.
-She has served on the Editorial Advisory Board for the American Nurses Association newspaper The American Nurse, and the ANA Nursing Administration Advisory Panel charged with revising the Nursing Administration: Scope and Standards of Practice.
+She currently serves on the Advisory Panel for Improving Health Systems for the Patient Centered Outcomes Research Institute, the Editorial Advisory Board for the American Nurses Association newspaper The American Nurse and the ANA Nursing Administration Advisory Panel charged with revising the Nursing Administration: Scope and Standards of Practice.
 She has also been called upon to provide policy testimony to the Texas State Senate and Texas Board of Nursing regarding nursing issues.